jlubbersgeo/laserTRAM-DB-tests/README.md

 ```

-# Demos
+## Demos
 Video tutorials on how to use each piece of software can be found at the following links:

 - [LaserTRAM video](https://www.youtube.com/watch?v=ALVzTdMnS-k&t=338s&ab_channel=JordanLubbers)
 - [LaserTRAM profiler video](https://youtu.be/x6FINd_jvps)
 - [LaserCalc video](https://www.youtube.com/watch?v=vWmwE5XO5l0&t=1s&ab_channel=JordanLubbers)

-# Quickstart
+## Quickstart

 To get started, please watch the videos above in the Demos section.
 After that, sample data may be found in the "tests" folder:
 - LaserTRAM test data: ```spot_test_raw_data.xlsx```
 - LaserTRAM profile test data: Any of the following files: ```ATHO-G-7.csv```, ```BCR-2G-12.csv```,```BCR-2G-1.csv```,```BHVO-2G-3.csv```,```unknown_nist.csv```
 - LaserCalc test data: ```spot_test_lasertram_complete.xlsx```,```profile_test_lasertram_profiler_complete.xlsx```

-Please reach out to Jordan Lubbers (lubbersj@oregonstate.edu) with any questions.
+## Contributing

+One of the main goals of this project is to bring increased transparency to the fields that utilize LA-ICP-MS data.
+As such, we welcome feedback and suggestions to help improve the software!
+If you wish to be a part of further development, or have ideas for new features please open an [issue](https://github.com/jlubbersgeo/laserTRAM-DB/issues) here on GitHub or reach out to Jordan Lubbers (lubbersj@oregonstate.edu).